aweymo-ui/or_standardize/content/3_author.md

    - To make all entries title case (capitalizing each word): Use `value.toTitlecase()`.
    - To make entries lowercase: Use `value.toLowercase()`.
    - To trim extra whitespace: Use `value.trim()`.

+{% include gallery-figure.html img="or_03.gif" alt="Gif of the OpenRefine Interface Trimming Whitespace From Column" caption="Trimming Whitespace From Column" title="Trimming Whitespace From Column" %}

 ### Clustering